linode/docs/docs/products/compute/shared-cpu/get-started/index.md

 1. Select the [Distribution](/docs/guides/choosing-a-distribution/), [Marketplace App](/docs/products/tools/marketplace/get-started/), or [Image](/docs/products/tools/images/) you would like to use.

     {{< note >}}
 Use a [StackScript](https://www.linode.com/stackscripts) to quickly deploy software platforms and system configuration options to your Linux distribution.
 Some of the most popular StackScripts do things like install a LAMP stack, VPN, or WordPress.
-You can read more about Stackscripts and how they work in our [Automating Deployments with Stackscripts](/docs/products/tools/stackscripts/) guide.
+You can read more about StackScripts and how they work in our [Automating Deployments with StackScripts](/docs/products/tools/stackscripts/) guide.
 {{< /note >}}

 1. Choose the region where you would like your Linode to reside.
 If you’re not sure which to select, see our [How to Choose a Data Center](/docs/platform/how-to-choose-a-data-center) guide.
 You can also generate [MTR reports](/docs/guides/diagnosing-network-issues-with-mtr/) for a deeper look at the route path between you and a data center in each specific region.